Join 100,000+ using Download Monitor to

 Suppose we want to validate the idea for a digital planner.

 We can begin by googling the product.

 As you can see, you have a few premium digital downloads for it already on the first results page.
 So other businesses have invested in the ideal already — a good signal.

-Next, we can repeat the search on digital product online marketplaces like Etsy or Amazon.
+Next, we can repeat the search for digital products on online marketplaces like Etsy or Amazon.

 In our case, we can see that Etsy, too, has many offerings for the product.
 The best-selling products seem to have good sales volumes, too — again, an upvote.

 We can use search volume analysis to see how many people use search engines to look for the product in a month to be surer.
 Try a tool like WordStream for this analysis.

 For our product, WordStream shows decent demand — some solid validation.

 Based on these, we can conclude that the demand for our product is there.